 Line a baking sheet with a silicone liner or parchment.

-Using a tablespoon, scoop out rounds of dough and form into “egg” shapes.
+Using a tablespoon, scoop out rounds of dough and form into balls or “egg” shapes.
 Place on parchment and freeze for 30 minutes.

 Near the end of the freezing time, melt together chocolate chips and coconut oil over very low heat, stirring frequently until smooth.
 I like to use a double broiler if possible.
 Remove from heat.

-Dip eggs one-at-a-time in melted chocolate, making sure to coat evenly, and place back on parchment.
-Repeat until all eggs have been coated with chocolate.
+Dip balls or “eggs” one-at-a-time in melted chocolate, making sure to coat evenly, and place back on parchment.
+Repeat until all balls/eggs have been coated with chocolate.
 Sprinkle with flaked salt as desired.

 Freeze until firm, 30 to 60 minutes.
 Drizzle with additional chocolate as desired.
 Top with multicoloured coconut icing (recipe below) if you’re feeling extra fancy!

-“Reese’s” Peanut Butter Easter Eggs can be stored in an airtight container in the fridge for a week or frozen for up to 2 months.
+“Reese’s” Peanut Butter Balls/Eggs can be stored in an airtight container in the fridge for a week or frozen for up to 2 months.

 Vegan Vanilla Coconut Icing